eBork1/Projects-Exercises/docs/projects/mind-reader.md

 ### MVP

-By default, the app should prompt the user to click through the app and see a new view for every step
+By default, the app should prompt the user to click through the *single page app* and see a new view for every step

 You need to be able to scroll through the numbers to see your symbol (page 5 on the wireframe)